 Truckee is my favorite Tahoe town.
 It’s small and charming, yet it offers a plethora of activities, scenery, and beauty.
 Only a few hours from San Francisco, Truckee is the perfect Bay Area winter weekend getaway!
 Wether you are an avid snow bunny, or prefer to admire the snow from the comforts of your cozy cabin, you’ll enjoy this town.
-We’ve rounded up some of our favorite places in the Truckee area.
+We’ve rounded up some of our favorite places in the Truckee and North Lake Tahoe area.
 What are your favorite Truckee spots?
 Comment below!

 Sugar Bowl Ski Resort